 Introducing Open Public

-opub lets donors fund donated compute for open source projects, and lets maintainers spend it through capped model keys with public token spend.
+opub is the public ai compute commons for open source.
+Donors fund donated compute for open source projects, and maintainers spend it on over 30 top coding models through OpenRouter API keys with public token spend.

 In this new era, GitHub activity tells quite the story: